id-daniel-mccoy/azle-overdrive/README.md

-# Azle Overdrive Course
+# 🚀 Azle Overdrive Course
-## Author: Daniel McCoy
+**Author: Daniel McCoy**

+---

-### Welcome to Azle Overdrive!
+## 🎓 Welcome to Azle Overdrive!

-This is a course designed to help web developers get started with building fullstack, blockchain based applications using state of the art technology.
-The content in this course is centered around the Internet Computer blockchain network and aims to help you deploy a fullstack (frontend-backend) applicaton completely on a distributed compute network while learning about the features and use cases of blockchain.
+**Azle Overdrive** is a high-speed, high-impact course designed to help web developers start building **fullstack blockchain applications** using modern tools and technologies.
+This course is centered around the **Internet Computer (ICP)** blockchain and walks you through deploying a fully decentralized app—frontend and backend—entirely on-chain.

-### Course Outline

-This course is broken up into 4 live sessions, which will be represented by branches in this repository.
-Each branch will have instructions on how to progress, and each completion of a live session will unlock a github invite to the finished versions of those branches.
+Whether you're new to blockchain or an experienced developer looking to transition into Web3 with **TypeScript**, this course will get you building fast.

+---

+## 🗂️ Course Structure

+This course is delivered in **4 live sessions**, with each session mapped to a **GitHub branch** in this repository.

+> ✅ Completion of each session unlocks a GitHub invite to the **next branch** containing finished solutions and examples.

+---

-#### Session 1: Getting Started
+### 📘 **Session 1: Getting Started**
 - What is the Internet Computer?
 - Why build on ICP?
-- Installing development tools (Ubuntu-based)
+- Setting up your development environment (Ubuntu-based)
-- Basic canister commands
+- Basic canister commands and DFX tooling

-#### Session 2: Canister Smart Contracts
+### 🧠 **Session 2: Canister Smart Contracts**

-- What are canisters?
+- Introduction to canisters (ICP's smart contracts)
-- Building your first Azle canister
+- Creating your first Azle canister in TypeScript
 - Adding logic and state
 - Deploying and testing with DFX

-#### Session 3: Web Frontends & File Hosting
+### 🌐 **Session 3: Frontend & File Hosting**

-- How ICP serves frontend files
+- Understanding ICP’s file hosting model
-- Building your frontend in TypeScript
+- Building a frontend in TypeScript
-- Connecting frontend to backend
+- Interfacing frontend with your backend canister
-- Adding authentication
+- Adding authentication and web integration

-#### Session 4 – Expanding Your Project
+### 🚀 **Session 4: Expanding Your Project**

-- Inter-canister interactions
+- Inter-canister interactions and messaging
-- Real-world dApp examples
+- Exploring real-world Web3 apps on ICP
-- R&D resources & future exploration
+- Developer resources and R&D tools
-- Project ideas & community opportunities
+- Project ideas and how to get involved in the community

+---

-### Disclaimer
+## ⚠️ Disclaimer

-This course is subject to change without notice.
-This implies there could be errors while installing, building, or deploying any of the modules in this repository.
-Due to this, any feedback is greatly appreciated.
+This course may evolve as tooling improves.
+Installation or deployment errors may occur depending on your environment or changes in dependencies.
+Your feedback is **greatly appreciated** to help improve future versions!

+---

+## 💬 Feedback & Questions?

+Feel free to open issues or reach out after class sessions.
+Collaboration is encouraged—this is how Web3 grows.